Public Transportation Accidents

 Strong representation when planes, buses, and common carriers cause injuries and death

-Why mass transit accidents are so dangerous
+Why are mass transit accidents so dangerous?

 The reasons mass transit accidents happen are often unique to the form of transportation.
 At Cunningham & Mears, our lawyers work with experts in each field.
 We also understand which agencies monitor each mode of transportation.
-For example, we employ aviation safety experts and professionals who understand the Federal Aviation Administration guidelines – when a plane accident takes the life of a cherished relative.
+For example, we employ aviation safety experts and professionals who understand the Federal Aviation Administration guidelines when a plane accident takes the life of a cherished relative.

 • Sudden stops